 I don’t think I’ll detail the other features we’re eliminating because you might end up feeling outraged at the deletions.
 Take my word for it, this new site is more to the point; streamlined and efficient.
 If you’ll click on the row of book titles near the top of the page, you’ll be rewarded with a quick summary of all the novels in the series to date.
 We’ve included links to sites where copies of my books can be purchased and we’ll bring you news of publication dates and contests in which you can participate.

-If you want to make direct contact with me, you can do so in one of two ways.
-You can write to me at PO Box 41447, Santa Barbara, California, 93140, or you can look for me on Facebook here.
-I do visit Facebook as part of my routine.
+If you want to make direct contact, you can write to me at PO Box 41447, Santa Barbara, California, 93140, or you can look for me on Facebook, where I check in most mornings as part of my routine.
 There, you can post questions and comments which I’ll respond to as promptly as possible.

 Y IS FOR… is slated for publication in the fall of 2017 with Z IS FOR ZERO following in the fall of 2019.
 Many of you are asking (some quite plaintively) what I intend to do when I get to ‘the end’ of the alphabet.
 I’ve been consistent in my response which is “no clue.”
 I want to see what kind of shape I’m in mentally and physically.
 I don’t want to keep on writing if the juice is gone.
 These novels about Ms. Millhone take incredible focus, ingenuity, energy, and imagination.
 If I have the wherewithal, I may write a Kinsey Millhone stand-alone or two.
 If I feel I’ve lost my touch, I’ll retire with grace.